*Thank you to the legend Professor Stephen Hawking for the inspiration.

 Rolex invented and patented the world’s first self-winding watch in 1931, and the movement went on to be the key to the Rolex success story, although having ‘celebrity’ endorsements by virtually every daredevil from Sir Malcolm Campbell through to Sir Edmund Hillary didn’t harm the brand.
 Sir Malcolm Campbell even wrote to Rolex; “I have now been using my Rolex watch for a while, and it is keeping perfect time under somewhat strenuous conditions”.

 I’ve mentioned my reluctance before, regarding why I’m not a Rolex fanboy – it was never about the watch itself, more about what owning a Rolex represents – “YES, I’VE MADE IT”.
 But when you understand a little more about the technical innovations or world firsts, it’s hard to discount them for such a petty reason.
-A Rolex can symbolise your wealth, power or status, but look deeper and it could be so much more – choosing a Rolex should be about the heritage, the innovations and the understanding of just what has gone in to the watch, of how Rolex really could be considered as one of the best watches in the world on technical merit alone, and yes, they do have a certain style to them that just works with pretty much any outfit.
+A Rolex can symbolise your wealth, power or status, but look deeper and it could be so much more – choosing a Rolex should be about the heritage, the innovations and the understanding of just what has gone into the watch, of how Rolex really could be considered as one of the best watches in the world on technical merit alone, and yes, they do have a certain style to them that just works with pretty much any outfit.

-I guess that my issue is that Rolex themselves are building that gaudy ‘money money money’ reputation by creating watches like the ‘Rainbow’ Rolex, that are designed for only one thing, and that’s to tell everyone just how much money you have.
+I guess that my issue is that Rolex themselves are building that gaudy ‘money money money’ reputation by creating watches like the ‘Rainbow’ Rolex, that is designed for only one thing, and that’s to tell everyone just how much money you have.
 Yes, it’s still a technical marvel, but dressed up with gold, diamonds and jewels – hardly the prerequisite for climbing mountains or deep-sea diving.

-It seems to me that the ‘brand’ of Rolex are giving less thought to the technical innovations, and playing on their ability to attract only the wealthy, rather than the likes of the pioneers of the thirties, forties and fifties that wanted a watch that could perform in the most extreme of conditions, that could test the ability of the watch under 10,000 metres of water rather than floating atop it on a yacht.
+It seems to me that the ‘brand’ of Rolex is giving less thought to the technical innovations, and playing on their ability to attract only the wealthy, rather than the likes of the pioneers of the thirties, forties and fifties that wanted a watch that could perform in the most extreme of conditions, that could test the ability of the watch under 10,000 metres of water rather than floating atop it on a yacht.